Athanase-Charles-Marie Charette de la Contrie

-Athanase Charles Marie de Charette, 2nd Baron de La Contrie (/fr/; 18 September 1832 in Nantes - 9 October 1911 in Saint-Père-Marc-en-Poulet), was a 19th-century French général who distinguished himself in the defense of the Papal States and subsequently during the Franco-German war of 1870.
+Athanase Charles Marie de Charette, 2nd Baron de La Contrie (/fr/; 3 September 1832 in Nantes - 9 October 1911 in Saint-Père-Marc-en-Poulet), was a 19th-century general of France who distinguished himself in the defense of the Papal States against the Kingdom of Sardinia and subsequently during the Franco-German war of 1870.
 He was a grandson of Charles Ferdinand, Duke of Berry, the third child and younger son of Charles X, and Amy Brown, the Duke’s English mistress.

 Early life

 Athanase Charles Marie Charette de La Contrie was born on 3 September 1832, in Nantes, France.
 His great-grandfather was Charles X, the penultimate king of France, and his great-uncle, General de Charette, was shot in Nantes on 29 March 1795, during the War in the Vendée.
+His father, Charles-Athanase de Charette, was a Peer of France since 1823 and so a member of the Chamber of Peers until 1830 revolution.
 His mother, Louise, Countess de Vierzon, was the daughter of the Duke of Berry and Amy Brown.
 As the Duchesse de Berry was at that time in hiding at Nantes, and Charette's father was being sought by the police, the child's birth was concealed; he was secretly taken from Nantes on 17 September and was registered in the commune of Sainte-Reine as born on 18 September.

 Unwilling, because of his Legitimist antecedents, to serve in France under Louis Philippe, young Charette, in 1846, entered the Military Academy of Turin; he left in 1848 to avoid serving Piedmont-Sardinia, the revolutionary policy of that kingdom being evident to him.

 Military career

-In 1852, the Duke of Modena, the brother-in-law of Henri, Count of Chambord, appointed Charette sub-lieutenant in an Austrian regiment stationed in the duchy.
-Duke Francis V was not only ruler of Modena but was also an Austrian archduke and the Jacobite successor to the thrones of England, Scotland and Ireland.
-Duke Francis was a most exemplary ruler who, with his own hands, tended to and served the victims of cholera that broke out in his duchy when the Piedmontese revolutionary army invaded.
-The Piedmontese annexed and incorporated Modena into the new, anti-Catholic Italy.
+In 1852, Duke Francis V of Modena, the brother-in-law of Henri, Count of Chambord, who was also an Austrian archduke, appointed Charette sub-lieutenant in an Austrian regiment stationed in the duchy.
+In 1859, Piedmont annexed Modena, expelled the Austrian troops, and incorporated the duchy's troops into its own army.